avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/gui-basics/index.md

 Let's look at creating Graphical User Interfaces (GUI).
 Graphical user interfaces differ from the previously used text user interfaces in several ways.
 When creating graphical user interfaces, we primarily use libraries that provide ready-to-use grapical components such as text boxes and buttons.

-User inputs handling also differs from text user input.
-In which textual interfaces the functionality is coupled to a particular form of input, in graphical user interfaces that functionality needs to be added to handle the user interface input.
-For example, a programmer adds a method to a button related to pressing a button in the user interface.
+User input handling also differs from text user input.
+In text interfaces the functionality is coupled to a particular form of input, in graphical user interfaces functionality needs to be added to handle user interface input.
+For example, a programmer adds a method to a button which handles the press of a button in the user interface.

-We are using the Java [JavaFX](https://en.wikipedia.org/wiki/JavaFX) User Interface [Library](https://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm) to create graphical user interfaces.
+We will use the Java [JavaFX](https://en.wikipedia.org/wiki/JavaFX) User Interface [Library](https://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm) to create graphical user interfaces.

 ### Graphical user interfaces and required libraries
 >The JavaFx library is used to create graphical user interfaces.
 With Linux machines - depending on Java installation - install the openjfx library as well.
 To install this in Ubuntu (command line) command: